nmarzolf91/buffering_expt/README.md

-# Github repository for: Do experimental pH increases alter the structure and function of a lowland tropical stream?
+# Data for: Do experimental pH increases alter the structure and function of a lowland tropical stream?
 DOI: https://doi.org/10.1002/ecs2.4097

 Data files are contained in data/ as csv files